Which of the following elements is the most reactive? | Study Prep in Pearson+

 1

-Understand that reactivity in elements depends on their position in the periodic table and their tendency to lose, gain, or share electrons to achieve a stable electron configuration.
+Understand that reactivity in elements depends on their position in the periodic table and their electron configurations.
+Metals tend to lose electrons easily, while nonmetals tend to gain electrons.

-Recall that metals, especially alkali metals like Sodium, are highly reactive because they have a single electron in their outermost shell that they readily lose to form positive ions.
+Identify the types of elements given: Aluminum (Al) and Sodium (Na) are metals, Neon (Ne) is a noble gas, and Fluorine (F) is a halogen (nonmetal).

-Compare the elements given: Carbon is a nonmetal with moderate reactivity, Nickel is a transition metal with relatively low reactivity, Oxygen is a nonmetal that is reactive but typically gains electrons rather than loses them.
+Recall that noble gases like Neon (Ne) are very unreactive due to their full valence electron shells, so Neon is the least reactive among the options.

 Watch next